grafana/k6-docs/src/data/markdown/docs/05 Examples/01 Examples/24 distribute-workloads.md

 slug: /examples/distribute-workloads
 ---

-You can configure your k6 test scripts so that different sets of VUs execute different functions.
+k6 can schedule different load patterns for different VU functions.
-This helps simulate traffic to real-world applications, where user behavior is rarely uniform.
+A test with multiple workloads might better simulate traffic in the real world, where user behavior is rarely uniform.
 For example, most traffic to an e-commerce site might come from users who only search for items and read reviews.
 A small percentage of users might actively shop, performing actions that involve writes to the database and calls to different APIs.